Hackettstown Refusal DWI Charges Lawyer

 Penalties for a Refusal Charges in New Jersey

 The penalties for refusing to provide breath samples include fines, attending the intoxicated drivers resource center (“IDRC”), license suspension and an ignition interlock device.
-For a first offense, the driver is subject to fines of $300 to $500, a mandatory license suspension of seven to twelve months, 12 to 48 hours at the IDRC, and an ignition interlock device for six months to one year.
-For a second offense refusal, the fines are $500 to $1,000, 48 hours at the IDCR, a two-year license suspension, and an ignition interlock device for one to three years.
-For a third or subsequent offense, the fine is $1000, IDRC as determined to be appropriate, a ten-year license suspension and an ignition interlock device for one to three years.
-Additionally, if the driver is suspected of driving while intoxicated in a school zone and he refuses to provide breath samples, there are enhanced fines and license suspensions as follows: first offense – $600 to $1000 fine and one to two years license suspension; second offense – $1000 to 2000 fine and a four-year suspension; and for a third or subsequent offense – $2000 fine and twenty year license suspension.
+For a first offense, the driver is subject to fines of $300 to $500, a mandatory license suspension until an interlock device is installed for 9-15 months, 12 to 48 hours at the IDRC.
+For a second offense refusal, the fines are $500 to $1,000, 48 hours at the IDCR, a one to two-year license suspension, and an ignition interlock device for 2-4 years.
+For a third or subsequent offense, the fine is $1000, IDRC as determined to be appropriate, an 8 year license suspension and an ignition interlock device for 2-4 years.

 Contact the Sparta Refusal DWI Defense Lawyers at the Tormey Law Firm Today